kiba/Writings/fac/chp9_kerbal_space_program.md

 **Day 333**

-I am considering whether to port the linux based Factorio Operating System to Remnant computer devices, given that my own graphene computers are much faster than their.
+I am considering whether to port the linux based Factorio Operating System to Remnant computing devices, given that my own graphene computers are much faster than their.

 **Day 338**